Address : Gordon Square, West Bridgford, NG2 5LP

 People?
 Families entertaining the parents, birthday parties and Bridgford locals.

 Opinion?
 Since a refit sometime in the 2000’s, the Test Match has smartened up its act.
-But it does have a feel of trying to be many things to many people.
-Thankfully part of that offer is good beer and decent service.
-And it’s quite a walk to find something similar around here.
+But it does have a feel of trying to be many things too many people.
+It can get crowded with families, including kids.
+And don’t even attempt to eat your chips outside – you’ll be told off.